d8adrvn/smart_sprinkler/16_Zone_Controller/README_16_Zone_Irrigation_Controller.md

 The Main Tile is an all on or all off tile and links to the “switch” capability to turn on or off all 8 zones of the sprinkler by pressing one button.
 By using the “switch” capability, you to use any of the SmartThings apps that includes a switch capability to run the sprinkler system!
 There is also an “switch off” capability that turns off all zones.
 The Main Tile can also receive a message when the system is on Rain Delay mode.

-Once you enter the Device Handler (Device Type), you will see the following screen:
+Once you enter the Device Handler (Device Type), you will see the following screen (note this is for the 8 zone, the 16 zone will look the same but with more zones):

 <img src="https://cloud.githubusercontent.com/assets/5625006/12346436/d3ea402c-bb19-11e5-87f0-770bbd9923c1.jpg" width="200px"  />